Junior Analyst

 Return the minimum P that satisfies the condition or -1 if no such integer exists

-Q4.
-Explain how the balance sheet works for banking sector
+Q. Explain how the balance sheet works for the banking sector.

 The balance sheet for banking sector shows the assets, liabilities and equity of the bank at a specific point in time.